-You will find below a detailed set of Frequently Asked Questions which have been written for QMUL students by a lawyer and were last updated on 12 April 2019.
+Further information for our EEA students, including information about funding, can be found on the Queen Mary Advice and Counselling Service website.
+This includes a detailed set of Frequently Asked Questions which have been written for Queen Mary students by a lawyer.
 These include information on your right to reside in the UK after Brexit, applying under the EU Settlement Scheme, travelling in and out of the UK, and accessing healthcare.

 Important funding news

 The UK government announced on 28 May that EU students starting in 2020-21 will be able to access UK government funding on the same basis as is available today, for the duration of their course, regardless of whether a deal is reached with the EU or not.
 There is information about EU funding eligibility in our undergraduate funding advice guide.